 Can Comenity Bank/ATYLRLMC be removed from my credit report?

-Credit repair companies like Lexington Law specialize in removing inquiries and other negative items from your credit report.
-With over 18 years of experience, Lexington Law achieved more than 6 million removals for clients in 2021 alone.
+Credit repair companies like Credit Saint specialize in removing inquiries and other negative items from your credit report.

 - late payments